News style: Terms and structure

 Journalistic prose is explicit and precise and tries not to rely on jargon.
 As a rule, journalists will not use a long word when a short one will do.
 They use subject-verb-object construction and vivid, active prose (see Grammar).
-They offer anecdotes, examples and metaphors, and they rarely depend on generalizations or abstract ideas.
-News writers try to avoid using the same word more than once in a paragraph (sometimes called an "echo" or "word mirror").
+They offer anecdotes and examples, and they rarely depend on generalizations or abstract ideas.
+Because journalists prioritize clarity and precision over prose, they will often opt to use the same word more than once in a paragraph if it reduces even the slightest possibility of confusion.

 Headline

 The headline (also heading, head or title, or hed in journalism jargon) of a story is typically a complete sentence (e.g., "Pilot Flies Below Bridges to Save Divers"), often with auxiliary verbs and articles removed (e.g., "Remains at Colorado camp linked to missing Chicago man").
 However, headlines sometimes omit the subject (e.g., "Jumps From Boat, Catches in Wheel") or verb (e.g., "Cat woman lucky").